 First, an LLC isn’t a corporation because you aren’t required to maintain a board of directors, elect officers, or take part in any of the other corporate formalities.
 However, an LLC does have one corporate characteristic, which is where we’ll begin.

-Okay, when you form an LLC you’re creating a real and separate business entity under the law in most jurisdictions.
+When you form an LLC you’re creating a separate business entity under the law in most jurisdictions.
 So, now it’s “the company” that can get sued and fall into debt not founders, members, or investors whose personal assets become somewhat protected – they’re no longer liable beyond the money they’ve already put into the company.

 However, it’s “limited” liability, not a free ticket.
 There are restrictions: